 Steers (1977), has analyzed the relations between the personal characteristics, job specifications, work experiences and the organizational commitment.
-Luthans et al., (1987), has classified the antecedents of the organizational commitment in their suggested model into three groups; individual-demographic variables, organizational relations and harmony of the individual-organization.
-Glisson and Durick (1988) has classified the determinants of the organizational commitment as individual characteristics, profession-task characteristics and organizational characteristics.
-Meyer and Allen (1991), has classified the antecedents of the Similarly, organizational commitment as individual characteristics, structural characteristics, work- linked characteristics and work experiences.
+Luthans, Baack and Taylor (1987), has classified the antecedents of the organizational commitment in their suggested model into three groups; individual-demographic variables, organizational relations and harmony of the individual-organization.
+Glisson and Durick (1988) has classified the determinants of the organizational commitment as characteristics. profession-task characteristics and characteristics.
+Similarly, Meyer and Allen (1991), has classified the antecedents of the organizational commitment as individual characteristics, structural characteristics, work- linked characteristics and work experiences.
 There are also studies underlining the specific characteristics of the commitment for various extents.
-For example, while rationalizations, meeting the expectations, individual and job harmony, requirement of the satisfaction are particularly important to improve the affective commitment, on the other hand they don't make way for the continuance and normative commitment (Mowday, 1998: 391-392).
+For example, while rationalizations, meeting the expectations, individual and job harmony, requirement of the satisfaction are particularly important to improve the affective commitment, on the other hand they don't make way for the continuance and normative commitment (Mowday 1998).
 Also Harrison and Hubbard (1998) has classified the antecedents of the organizational commitment into two groups; individual and situational factors.
-Kaçmar et al., (1999) has classified the antecedents of the commitment as demographic characteristics, organizational leader-member exchange and justice of distribution.
+Kaçmar, Carlson and Brymer (1999) has classified the antecedents of the organizational commitment as demographic characteristics. exchange and justice of distribution.
 On the other hand, Zangaro (2001) has classified the antecedents of the organizational commitment as individual characteristics, work experiences and work characteristics.

-Meyer et al., (2002), has classified the factors that affect the commitments: individual characteristics and work experiences for the affective commitment, individual characteristics and alternatives and investments for continuance commitment; individual characteristics, the experiences of the socialization and organizational investments for normative commitment.
+Meyer et al. (2002), has classified the factors that affect the commitments: individual characteristics and work experiences for the affective commitment; individual characteristics and alternatives and investments for continuance commitment; individual characteristics, the experiences of the socialization and organizational investments for normative commitment.